dhirendrakumar9032/FronEnd_Interview_Prep_1.0/React/hook.md

 ```

 _**Note:**_ if we memoize the expensiveCalculation fn then it we be run when its dependecies are changed.
 Like if we do not memoize then that run every re-render of the page.

+## What is useCallback?
+What is the purpose of using useCallback hook?